microsoft/OSSGadget/README.md

 > **Note:** OSS Gadget is currently in **public preview** and is not ready for production use.

 OSS Gadget is a collection of tools that can help analyze open source projects.
 These are intended to make it simple to perform low-level tasks, like locating the source code of a given package, downloading it, performing basic analyses on it, or estimating its health.
-The tools included in OSS Gadget will grow over time; currently, they include:
+The tools included in OSS Gadget will grow over time.

+A list of tools included is below.
+Click on the name of a tool to go to the wiki for usage information.

-* *oss-characteristic*: Identify a package's notable characteristics and features.
-Uses [Application Inspector](https://github.com/Microsoft/ApplicationInspector).
+* [oss-characteristic](https://github.com/microsoft/OSSGadget/wiki/OSS-Characteristics): Identify a package's notable characteristics and features.
+Uses
+  [Application Inspector](https://github.com/Microsoft/ApplicationInspector).
-* *oss-defog*: Searches a package for obfuscated strings (Base-64).
+* [oss-defog](https://github.com/microsoft/OSSGadget/wiki/OSS-Defog): Searches a package for obfuscated strings (Base-64).
 * *oss-detect-backdoor*: Identifies *potential* backdoors and malicious code within a package.
 Currently has a high false-positive rate.
 * *oss-detect-cryptography*: Identifies cryptographic implementations within a package.
 * *oss-diff*: Compares two packages using a standard diff/patch view.
-* *oss-download*: Downloads a package and extracts it locally.
+* [oss-download](https://github.com/microsoft/OSSGadget/wiki/OSS-Download): Downloads a package and extracts it locally.
 * *oss-find-domain-squats*: Identifies potential typo-squatting for a given domain name.
-* *oss-find-source*: Attempts to locate the source code (on GitHub, currently) of a given package.
+* [oss-find-source](https://github.com/microsoft/OSSGadget/wiki/OSS-Find-Source): Attempts to locate the source code (on GitHub, currently) of a given package.
 * *oss-find-squats*: Identifies potential typo-squatting for a given package.
-* *oss-health*: Calculates health metrics for a given package.
+* [oss-health](https://github.com/microsoft/OSSGadget/wiki/OSS-Health): Calculates health metrics for a given package.
 * *oss-metadata*: Normalizes metadata about a package into a common schema.
+* [oss-risk-calculator](https://github.com/microsoft/OSSGadget/wiki/OSS-Risk-Calculator): Calculates a metric for risk of using a package.

 All OSS Gadget tools accept one or more [Package URLs](https://github.com/package-url/purl-spec) as a way to uniquely identify a package.
 Package URLs look like `pkg:npm/express` or `pkg:gem/azure@0.7.10`.
 If you leave the version number off, it implicitly means, "attempt to find the latest version".
 Using an asterisk (`pkg:npm/express@*`) means "perform the action on all available versions".